timothyyu/gdax-orderbook-ml/README.md

 # gdax-orderbook-ml
-Application of machine learning to the GDAX orderbook using a stacked bidirectional LSTM/GRU model to predict new support and resistance on a 15-minute basis; Currently under heavy development.
+Application of machine learning to the Coinbase (GDAX) orderbook using a stacked bidirectional LSTM/GRU model to predict new support and resistance on a 15-minute basis; Currently under heavy development.

 **Model Structure (visual):**
 ![Model Structure (visual)](documentation/images/model_structure_visual.png)